First Tournament: Flair Showed, Foundations Needed

 We are an independent touch club, not part of the RFC's 15s playing structure, but very much based at their grounds in Rhos-on-Sea.
 They have made us welcome and we are proud of where we train.

-We train every Wednesday from 6 to 7pm, play friendlies and tournaments across North Wales and the borders, and stay for a pint in the clubhouse after.
+In 2026 we field two mens teams, the Sharks and the Titans, in the inaugural North Wales Touch League.
+We train together every Wednesday from 6 to 7pm and stay for a pint in the clubhouse after.

 Touch is a six-a-side, no-contact version of rugby.
 Defenders touch ball-carriers with one hand instead of tackling.
 After six touches, possession changes over.